TFEL provides a python module called mfront

 (private data members in the C++

-wording)All the previous methods returns an object of type
+wording)All the previous methods return an object of type

 VariableDescriptionContainer